2014 Honorary Doctor of Letters from Simmons College

 Host of the Radio Berkman podcast series with visiting thinkers and scholars.

-In 2009, the FCC asked me to do a series of video podcasts with members of the Broadband Strategy team.
+In 2009, at the FCC's request, I did a series of video interviews with members of the Broadband Strategy team.

 2013 Intensive 2-day course on Web topics, University of Stuttgart, as a Fellow.